Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 Note that we additionally embed the primal constraints and set the primal and dual objective equal, as we found this to improve performance in preliminary studies.

+Problem \eqref{medial_level} is solved by adaptive discretization of the integer lower-level variables, following the idea of \cite{blankenshipInfinitelyConstrainedOptimization1976}.
+In each iteration, a worst-case candidate $\mathbf{y}$ is determined by solving problem \eqref{medial_level_dual_disc}.
+Since \eqref{medial_level_disc}, and hence \eqref{medial_level_dual_disc}, is a relaxation of \eqref{medial_level}, it provides an upper bound on the objective value of \eqref{medial_level}. \eqref{medial_level_dual_disc} is a relaxation of \eqref{medial_level} because the constraint bounding the auxiliary variable $\phi$ in \eqref{medial_level_dual_disc} is only enforced for the discretization points, which are a subset of all possible integer variable realizations.

+In the following, we assume that \eqref{lower_level} is feasible for every $\mathbf{y} \in \mathcal{Y}$.
+This is satisfied in the considered problem class because the feasibility of the lower-level problem does not depend on $\mathbf{y}$.
+We further assume that \eqref{lower_level} is bounded.
+Since its objective is the energy gap, an unbounded lower-level problem would imply that at least one energy flow can become arbitrarily large, which would indicate a missing physical or operational bound and hence a modeling error.

-\eqref{medial_level} is then solved iteratively, similar to the algorithm by \cite{blankenshipInfinitelyConstrainedOptimization1976}: In each iteration, a worst-case candidate $\mathbf{y}$ is determined by solving problem \eqref{medial_level_dual_disc}.
-The lower-level problem \eqref{lower_level} is subsequently solved to obtain a new realization of the integer variables, which is added to the discretization set.
-The discretization set is initialized with the integer variable values of the solution to the operational problem for the historical data point with the highest objective value.
-This procedure is repeated until convergence.
+The lower-level problem \eqref{lower_level} is subsequently solved for a fixed worst-case candidate $\mathbf{y}$ to obtain a new realization of the integer variables, which is added to the discretization set.
+This solution provides a feasible point for \eqref{medial_level} and therefore a lower bound on its optimal objective value.
+The worst-case candidate with the highest objective value, i.e., the highest lower bound, is retained as the incumbent for the globally optimal worst-case scenario.